matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 This forces teams into performative work only to satisfy the metrics.
 It creates immense, unreasonable pressure to prioritise the visible and measurable over the important and sustainable.
 Teams stop doing the invisible, preventative work (like refactoring or documentation) because it doesn't "count", thus accumulating more systemic burden and technical debt.

+### Hero Culture

+Hero Culture is what happens when chronic overload becomes normal and the organisation quietly begins to rely on individuals who can absorb unreasonable load through personal sacrifice.
+The late-night deployment, the weekend fix, the 2am incident save, these become celebrated behaviours.

+Hero Culture is seductive because it feels like excellence.
+But it is actually the loudest symptom of failure: a system that only works when someone suffers.
+And because heroism "works" in the short term, it prevents leadership from seeing the real problem: the system is overburdened, brittle, and unsustainable.
+Heroes are not a strength.
+They are a warning sign.

 ## These Ideas Are Not For Sale

 Obviously, the core ideas in this series are not uniquely mine.
 They have been articulated before, clearly and generously, by practitioners and researchers who have been solving these problems for decades.
 What I have tried to do is consolidate them in context, highlighting modern practices and methods that have emerged as industry leading since the Poppendiecks' original work on Lean Software Development.